epics-rip/exampleCPP/ChannelArchiverService/CHANNEL_ARCHIVER_SERVICE__README.txt

 using the eget -q option.

-The service's response is in the form of an NTTable normative type with the columns value, secPastEpoch, nsec, status and severity which are arrays of respectively doubles, longs, ints, ints and ints.
+The service's response is in the form of an NTTable normative type with the columns "value", "secPastEpoch", "nsec", "status" and "severity", which are arrays of respectively doubles, longs, ints, ints and ints.

-FILES THAT COMPRISE THE CHANNEL ARCHIVER EXAMPLE
+FILES THAT COMPRISE THE CHANNEL ARCHIVER SERVICE
 ------------------------------------------------

-ArchiverServiceRPC.cpp                C++ source code of the server side of ArchiverServiceRPC.h                  the example ArchiverServiceRPCMain.cpp
+ArchiverServiceRPC.cpp                C++ source code of the server side of ArchiverServiceRPC.h                  the channel archiver service ArchiverServiceRPCMain.cpp

 ArchiverClient.cpp                    C++ source code of the client application